April 13th, 2018

 A tree surgeon is qualified to carry out work such as pruning and tree felling and the removal of dangerous trees or trees in confined spaces.

-The contractor did not reply to requests for comment from The Green News.
+The contractors did not reply to requests for comment from The Green News.

 Mr Carey says that this is an issue “right across the country” with companies or individuals acting as tree surgeons despite having “no qualification in tree care”.